Shopify CLI for themes

 - Safely preview, test, and share changes to themes using development themes

-- Hot reload CSS and section changes when previewing a theme
+- Hot reload CSS and section changes, or automatically refresh a page on file change, when previewing a theme

 - Initialize a new theme using Dawn as a starting point